mtlam/PTA_Scripting_Language/README.md

 Each line of the script is read in order.
 All options are listed with their default values unless otherwise specified.

+To run:

+python pta_animation.py [CONFIGURATION_FILE]

+If no configuration file is given, the default will be config.dat.
+See below for scripting options.

 ##Pulsar Options

 To create a pulsar: